 Lester Young (Aug.
 27, 1909 – March 15, 1959) was a jazz tenor saxophonist.
 Many people know him from Count Basie’s orchestra.
 He died from heart failure after years of alcohol abuse.

 Neil Young (born Nov.
 12, 1945) is a Canadian singer and songwriter.
 He also plays the guitar, harmonica, reed organ, and crystallophone.
-He became sober in 2011.
+He also became sober in 2011.

 Edwards, E. Bars, Blues, and Booze.
 Jackson: U. Press of MS, 2016.